weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

 ..........

 The recommended programming language for managed laboratories is JavaScript:

-* It's easy.
+* It is easy.
 You simply develop an HTML file without any restriction.
 You include a JavaScript that WebLab provides to interface with the server.
 * Does not have any dependency, other than a JavaScript script file and jQuery.
 * Can easily make use of any kind of JavaScript library or framework.
 * Possible to develop and test the experiments offline, without deploying a WebLab first.
 You can just open the HTML file in a browser.